Laugh, stay cool, and get your relative a free memory checkup. All are low-cost ideas to reduce stress and keep your summer fun and healthy.

 Check in with your relative’s doctor.
 Certain chronic conditions and medications increase an older adult’s risk of heat stroke.
 Get advice on optimal fluid intake and medication management for times of extreme heat.

 Provide air conditioning.
 Ideally, your relative has access to air conditioning at home, in at least one room.
-Make sure that it works!
-Otherwise, identify a place nearby that’s air conditioned where he or she can get relief for an hour or two.
-Perhaps make arrangements to visit a library, movie theater, or shopping mall.
+(Before temperatures rise for the summer, test that the unit works!)
+Otherwise, identify a place nearby that’s air conditioned to get relief for an hour or two.
+Perhaps a library, movie theater, or shopping mall.
+Some cities publicize “cooling stations” for just this purpose.
+Make arrangements for transportation, if necessary.

 Watch the weather.
-If you don’t live nearby, use the National Weather Service to monitor the weather at your relative’s location.
+Monitor the weather at your relative’s location.
 Hot weather in a city is particularly dangerous, because cities trap heat and are slow to cool.

 Early detection of memory problems